 This last point is perhaps the most relevant.
-People who struggle with anxiety worry about many things that they don’t have control over.
+Sometimes we feel anxious but we’re not really sure why.
+And people who struggle with anxiety worry about many things that they don’t have control over.
 But their body and mind perceive these things as genuine threats.
 Panic attacks, increased heart rate, and rapid breathing are all common symptoms of anxiety.

 Sometimes, thoughts spiral out of control, too.
 One moment, you might be thinking of buying a new set of pots and pans only to be reviewing safety plans for the household in the event of a kitchen fire.
 While there’s nothing wrong with going over a few household escape plans, the pathway to this particular thought is what drains individuals.

 Anxiety is exhausting, mostly because you fight feelings, thoughts, and physical reactions 24/7.
 Situations can go from even-keeled to emergency in a split-second.
 And reclaiming your calm takes strategic measures, such as deep breathing exercises, journaling, mindfulness, etc.

 If anxiety is about being plagued with worry, then depression is about profound sadness and hopelessness.

 However, depression is more than merely being “bummed-out” for a day.
 Instead, the sadness and low mood last for at least two weeks or more.
 Often, people struggling with depression experience a profound sense of hopelessness.

 Something inside haunts them with depressing thoughts, telling them that circumstances in their lives will not change.
 Low self-worth frequently accompanies depression.
 They believe that, for some reason, they are undeserving of love.
 Thus, they retreat inward, shutting out other people in their lives who care deeply about them.